Financial-Times/origami/apps/website/_posts/2023-05-31-newsletter.md

 A digest list of some other things that have happened in April and May:

-- Major [o-multi-select](https://registry.origami.ft.com/components/o-multi-select): After some feedback from Spark we improved `o-multi-select` functionality and now component can be initialised with a selected values.
-We also added custom event `OptionChange` to enable users to track interactions to multi-select component.
-We also published TSX templates for multi select.
+- Major [o-multi-select](https://registry.origami.ft.com/components/o-multi-select): After some feedback from Spark we improved `o-multi-select` functionality and now it can be initialised with a selected value.
+We also added a custom event `OptionChange` to enable users to track interactions to o-multi-select.
+We also published TSX templates.
 - Minor [o-forms](https://registry.origami.ft.com/components/o-forms): `o-forms` had a few minor releases in the last two months.
 We removed the "green" valid state from `o-forms`.
 Deprecated pseudo-radio-links. `o-forms` now also has TSX templates published and can be used by other TSX projects.
 We also released FT Professional themes for `o-forms` elements.
 Now we apply invalid input styles to inputs with custom validation, as well as those which use default browser validation.
 - Minor [o-topper](https://registry.origami.ft.com/components/o-topper): To improve accessibility, we changed the outline colour for focus links in some cases.
 - Minor [ft-concept-button](https://registry.origami.ft.com/components/ft-concept-button): Now `ft-concept-button` sets aria-label on initialise.